revoverflow/misp.js/README.md

 Node.js client for MISP (Malware Information Sharing Platform) API.

+The library is built in TypeScript and is compatible with both CommonJS and ES Modules.

 > This is a work in progress project and implements just a few resources for now.

 ## Installation